techatspree/maven-latex-plugin/README.md

 The other goals of the maven plugin go beyond ant functionality.

-- there are separate goals to create artifacts in a specific format `pdf`, `dvi`, `docx`, `rtf`, `odt`, `html` and `txt`.
+- There are separate goals to create artifacts in a specific format `pdf`, `dvi`, `docx`, `rtf`, `odt`, `html` and `txt`.
-- goal `chk` for a stylecheck on the sources.
+- Goal `chk` for a style check on the sources.
   This is advisable at the end of development but also as sporadic intermediate step.
 - There is another goal, `grp`, to build the graphic files only.
   This is used mainly during development of the documents:
   If all graphics is present, one can go on with an IDE without this plugin.
-- goal `vrs` checks the versions of the converters.
+- Goal `vrs` checks the versions of the converters.

 A maven plugin is just an interface between maven and the application(s) doing all the work.